-Congratulations to ARC Centre of Excellence for Engineered Quantum Systems alumnus Dr Ivan Kassal who last night was award the Australian Institute of Policy and Science's annual Young Tall Poppy Science Award in recognition of his achievements.
+Congratulations to ARC Centre of Excellence for Engineered Quantum Systems alumnus Dr Ivan Kassal who last night was awarded the Australian Institute of Policy and Science's annual Young Tall Poppy Science Award in recognition of his achievements.

 The Award winners (‘Tall Poppies’) participate in education and community outreach programs in which they become role models to inspire school students and the broader community about the possibilities of science.